 Re-integration & Independence

 Casa Reom seeks to prepare the boys who live at the centre to be able to support themselves and live independently when they leave.
-By finding the right vocational training to match their personalities and abilities the boys are equipped to be part of the local community and support their own family one day.
-This is a real challenge for some boys but can also be rewarding to see people in the community.
+This is a real challenge for some of the boys but it can also be very for the boys and the staff who look after them.

 Pedro came to Casa Reom when he was 6 years old and has never known his parents.
 Casa Reom supported Pedro through school and he did well, qualifying with grades that allowed him to attend a health course in a hospital.

 In the midst of the 2019 cyclone, Pedro carried a lot of responsibility for a ward of patients and graduated the same year.
 He went on to win a prestigious training position as a Police medic and is now working in the national police hospital in Maputo.

 Pedro shares how he believes God has helped him in the tough times during his training and says he is so thankful to Casa Reom for how they have supported him to get where he is.

 Arquilino was brought to the centre by his grandmother who could not afford to look after him because she lived in extreme poverty.
 While at Casa Reom, Arquilino was trained as an electrician and builder and now lives with his wife and two children in Beira.

 Arquilino's wife, Francisca, grew up at one of the previous Casa Reom centres at Dondo which was later closed.
 They have two children, a boy and a girl.

 During the 2019 cyclone, Casa Reom was been able to support this family and help Arquilino find new contract work that has allowed him to buy land to start planning to build his own home.